-Ustawa..., p.
+18 Ustawa..., p.
 7.

-APPT, LKPW, 3, sheet.
+20 APPT, LKPW, ref.
+3, ch.
 5.

-Dufrat, Joanna, op. cit., p.
+21 Dufrat 2001, p.
 162.

-important for the emerging leftist political organisations, e.g. the Supreme Committee of the United Independence Factions (Komitet Naczelny Zjednoczonych Stronnictw Niepodległościowych), or later the Central National Committee (Centralny Komitet Narodowy CKN).
-The LKPW also had a very well formed structure and useful premises, which made it easier to recruit supporters from varying political factions, especially from small communities.

-In this conflict, the LKPW officially took the side of Piłsudski and supported his decision to stop recruiting new legionaries and at the same time, engage in current politics.
-This attitude was visible also in the collaboration between the LKPW and the Military Department (Departament Wojskowy NKN) in Piotrków.
-For this reason serious conflicts were created within the LKPW.
-A group focused on the politics of the Military Department was represented by Iza Moszczeńska-Rzepecka and Helena Ceysingerówna.
-As the heads of the LKPW, both decided in September 1915 to subordinate the organisation to the Military Department.
-This was strongly opposed by Leokadia Śliwińska and Joanna Niemiewska, who stated the position of LKPW during a plenary meeting of the members.
-Now the focus was on providing support to all brigades of the legions, whereas the decision to agitate and recruit to the Legions, or not, could be taken by the members themselves.
-A new institution was created - The Council of the Polish Women's League for Wartime Emergency Services (Rada Ligi Kobiet Polskich Pogotowia Wojennego).
-Despite the efforts to maintain coherence in November 1915, the part of the organization located in Warsaw was split into two circles: Circle A supporting close collaboration with the Military Department, and Circle B opposing such collaboration.

-Another consequence of the various activities of the LKPW was that in the middle of 1916, it also began to co-operate with the Galicia and Silesia Women's League (Liga Kobiet Galicji i Śląska) created in 1915 in the Austrian Partition.
-When the partnership started, both the organisations had more than 16 thousand members and became the first large organized union of women in Poland.
-The relationship between the two Leagues was very good from the beginning and this could be related to the fact that most members were somehow connected with Galicia and, therefore, the rifleman independence movement.
+the impact this organisation was making and the finances it had.
+It was especially important for the emerging leftist political organisations, e.g, Supreme Committee of the United Independence Factions (Komitet Naczelny Zjednoczonych Stronnictw Niepodległościowych), or later the Central National Committee (Centralny Komitet Narodowy [CKN]).
+LKPW also had a very well formed structure and useful premises, and that made it easier to recruit supporters from varying political factions, especially from small communities.
+In this conflict, LKPW officially took the side of Piłsudski and supported his decision to stop recruiting new legionaries and at the same time engage in current politics.
+This attitude was visible also in the collaboration of LKPW with the Military Command (Departamentem Wojskowym NKN) in Piotrków.
+For this reason serious conflicts were created within LKPW.
+A group that was focused on the Military Command politics represented Iza Moszczeńska-Rzepecka and Helena Ceysingerówna.
+Both as the heads of LKPW decided in September 1915 to subordinate it to the Military Command.
+This was strongly opposed by Leokadia Śliwińska and Joanna Niemiewska.
+During a plenary meeting of the members they managed to stipulate the standpoint of LKPW.
+Now the focus was on providing support to all brigades of the legions whereas the decision to agitate and recruit to the Legions or cease to do that could be taken by the members themselves.
+A new institution was created as well - Council of the League of Polish Women of the War Emergency Service (Rada Ligi Kobiet Polskich Pogotowia Wojennego).
+Despite the efforts to maintain coherence in November 1915 part of the organization, which was in Warsaw split into two circles.
+Circle A gathered supporters of close collaboration with the Military Command, whereas Circle B consisted of the members who opposed such collaboration.
+Another consequence of the various activities of LKPW was that in the middle of 1916 it also began to co-operate with the Galicia and Silesia Women's League (Liga Kobiet Galicji i Śląska) created in 1915 in the Austrian Partition.
+When the partnership in action started, both the organisations had more than 16 thousands members and became the first massive organized union of women in the Polish lands22.
+The relationship between the two Leagues was very good from the beginning and this could be related to the fact that most members were somehow connected with Galicia and therefore the riflemen independence movement.